 - Buy encasements for your mattresses and box springs: Make sure you purchase encasements specifically designated to prevent bedbug penetration.
 This will prevent the bed bugs from hiding increases or stitching areas, and also from laying their eggs there.

-How can you reduce the mosquitos in your yard?
+How can you reduce the mosquitoes in your yard?

 There are a number of things you can do: